By Jena Griffiths | March 13, 2015

 The lions being his own painful thoughts/the stories we tell ourselves about what is going on.

 Richard Moss will be in Europe shortly.
-Here’s his 2015 calendar and the brief recorded message he made that this post refers to.
+Here’s the brief recorded message he made that this post refers to.

 Here is a holograph of a lion that I’ve just come across online.
 I see you can buy them.
 Not a bad idea for a mouse pad!

-Instant reminder that our lions can’t devour us unless we breathe life into them.
+Instant reminder that our inner lions can’t devour us unless we breathe life into them.

 How to become more conscious of this on a day to day basis?